FlowFuse/website/src/blog/2024/01/sentiment-analysis-with-node-red.md

 Sentiment analysis is a context-mining technique used to understand emotions and opinions expressed in text, often classifying them as positive, neutral, or negative.
 There are many real-world applications of this technique.

 - **Analysing Feedback:** Customers, or other stakeholders like employees, are periodically requested to fill out a feedback form.
 Analysis of such feedback is the most widespread application of sentiment analysis.
-- **Campaign Monitoring:** Another use-case of sentiment analysis is a measure of influence which is crucial in any marketing campaign.
+- **Campaign Monitoring:** Another use case of sentiment analysis is a measure of influence which is crucial in any marketing campaign.
 - **Brand Monitoring:** Brand monitoring is another great use case for sentiment analysis.
 Companies can use sentiment analysis to check the social media sentiments around their brand from their audience.

 # Building a Form in Dashboard 2.0